Here’s what we know:

 Update May 6, 7:05 p.m.

-Campus administration is preparing for multiple potential modes of fall instruction in light of the uncertainty caused by the COVID-19 pandemic, according to a campuswide email from UC Berkeley Chancellor Carol Christ.
+UC Berkeley administration is preparing for multiple potential modes of fall instruction in light of the uncertainty caused by the COVID-19 pandemic, according to a campuswide email from Chancellor Carol Christ.

 The email outlines three potential scenarios being planned for: one with full remote instruction, a restricted yet in-person semester and a fall semester in which activity returns largely to normal while accommodating those unable or unwilling to return to campus.
 Christ added that the campus will make key decisions regarding fall instruction in mid-June.